Tell Me You Love Me (album): Critical reception

 In a positive review, Aidin Vaziri of the San Francisco Chronicle wrote that Lovato "feels jilted, and conjuring the battle cries of pop predecessors like Christina Aguilera and Kelly Clarkson, [Lovato] unleashes on exes and backstabbing friends with the kind of vocal firepower best appreciated from a safe distance".
 Los Angeles Times writer Mikael Wood praised the album's tracks as "catchy and funny and sexy and daring", and wrote that Tell Me You Love Me "presents a singer burning with purpose".
 For Entertainment Weeklys editor Tim Snatc, Tell Me You Love Me "suffers for some of its excessive vocal fireworks."
 Giving the album a B rating, he felt that the best parts of the album are "on the first half and showcase Lovato's swagger, especially the standout gospel-tinged title track."
 Writing for Rolling Stone, Maura Johnston stated the album "gets bogged down" in chilled-out trap pop.
 She later commented slow-tempo tracks like "Concentrate" balanced the downtempo and the energetic tracks.

 On December 4, 2017, Time ranked the best albums of 2017, and gave an honorable mention to the album, noting "Lovato's full-throated pop on Tell Me You Love Me" and acclaiming Lovato for "stepping outside of comfort zones and creating new pathways for music to follow".
+Billboard chose "Daddy Issues" as one of the 100 Best Songs of 2017, and named it along with "Sexy Dirty Love" and "Ruin the Friendship" as a "gem".
 In 2022, Consequence of Sound's Mary Siroky included Tell Me You Love Me on her list of favorite pop albums in the last 15 years.

 Year-end lists

 Commercial performance

 In the United Kingdom, Tell Me You Love Me debuted at number five on the UK Albums Chart, becoming her highest charting album in the nation at that time.
 The record entered at number eight in Australia, becoming her second top 10 album on the ARIA Albums Chart after Confident reached number three.
 The album opened at number three on the US Billboard 200 with 74,000 album-equivalent units, which consisted of 48,000 pure sales, and became her sixth consecutive top five entry on the chart after all five of her previous studio efforts charted within that range.
 In Canada, it arrived at number 4 and became her fifth consecutive album to reach the country's top five.
-In August 2018, the record was certified Platinum in the US, becoming Lovato's first album to reach this milestone.
+In August 2018 the album was certified platinum by the RIAA.